squint-cljs/squint/doc/ai/adr/0004-real-keywords.md

 public jfb methodology measures the mid-warmup window, so a published table would show the +46% number.
 Bundle: 10039 to 10874 bytes gzip (+835, the keyword floor plus hoisted consts).

+## Reversal: global loses to opt-in on its own measurements

+An external review weighed the recorded costs against squint's identity and recommended per-namespace opt-in.
+Accepted.
+The reasoning, so the reversal is as documented as the variants:

+The costs it weighed are this document's own numbers: the bundle floor is unconditional in practice (+656B gzip per app with any keyword, +107B on keyword-free collection bundles), the boxed-String trap degrades unadapted libraries with a lint as mitigation rather than a fix, the js-framework-benchmark's standard window publishes the mid-warmup +46% regardless of the 5-13% steady state, the altKey non-locality is a wart by construction, and the JS boundary regressed from "just worked" to "lower at the boundary".
+The win, wire-boundary type fidelity, is real but narrow: most squint code is JS-interop-heavy, where keywords-as- strings is the feature.
+Where the review overstates: the torture loop's 2.7x is synthetic density, not steady state, and name-equivalent `=` is not a new CLJS fork, it is current squint behavior made observable.

+The earlier argument against the per-namespace flag ("the flag scopes source, keywords are data, so plain namespaces need defensive compilation and the tax is global anyway") fails on an implementation fact this branch established: the runtime shims are inert without keyword instances.
+A never-opted app creates zero keywords, so the equiv shim never fires, altKey probes an empty intern table, `kw()` is unreachable and the class tree-shakes out.
+Non-opted apps compile byte-identical to main with near-main bundles.
+The residual hole, a plain namespace comparing a string literal with `===` against a keyword that leaked from an opted dependency, is bounded and documentable, and smaller than the measured ambient costs of global.

+The review also caught real drift: the `kw()` docstring still describes the opt-in design from before the global pivot.
+The archaeology reads correctly, the code half-remembers the better idea.

+Decision: convert to opt-in. `{:squint/keywords true}` ns metadata, plus a squint.edn project-wide default for hermetic apps (the offworld case).
+Runtime stays as built, inert unless used.
+One correction against the strict-predicate choice made under global: `keyword?` must remain the union (`typeof string || isKw`), the runtime is shared and non-opted apps must keep `(keyword? "a")` true.
+Emission gating (`emit-keyword`, case labels, `=` tag rule, ns-meta capture) existed flag-shaped in this branch's history before the pivot and comes back from there.